justjohnd/workflow/README.md

 - If images appear as broken links on pages: Go to WPML -> Settings -> Media Translation, and click **Start**.
 Once complete, refresh page and check again.

 ## General Troubleshooting
 1. If content has disappeared from the page, go back to the page or post edit screen and click Update.
 2. If you receive a strange message from Google Translate on your page, some custom fields are not showing correctly, or the LANGUAGES link is broken, check to make sure you have the appropriate tag ('english' for English pages) assigned to the page

+## Quick Reference ##
+### Edit Page ###
+1. Go to Pages --> Edit
+2. Edit content, either in upper block section, or in custom fields at bottom of screen
+3. Click Update
+4. On Page screen, click Tranlate icon
+5. Tranlate all fields
+6. Confirm changes weremade to both English and Japanese pages

+### Add Blog / News Post
+1. Go to Posts --> New
+2. Add content to bock editor
+3. Choose category: Blog or News
+4. Upload background image
+5. Click Publish twice
+5. On Page screen, click Tranlate icon
+6. Tranlate all fields
+7. Confirm changes weremade to both English and Japanese pages

+### Add DJ
+1. Create new post per instructions above
+2. Add DJ Image
+3. Instead of category: Blog or News, click all music genres that apply to DJ
+4. Once page content is confirmed, copy URL
+5. Go to Users --> Add New
+6. Create new User for DJ, selecting Role: Author
+7. Enter the DJ page url into the Website field
+8. Confirm that DJ appears under DJs section of front page and that it links correctly to the DJ page

+### Add Image to Media Library
+1. Prior to uploading, crop image
+2. Change width to the maximum size necessary for large computer screen
+3. Compress image
+4. Upload
+5. Confirm image title and alt text

 # Themes #
 ## Skitours Theme ##